autorope/donkeycar/docs/guide/simulator.md

 ## API

 Here's some info on the api to talk to the sim server.
 Make a TCP client and connect to port 9091 on whichever host the sim is running.
-The server sends and recieves UTF-8 encoded JSON packets.
+The server sends and receives UTF-8 encoded JSON packets.
 Each message must have a "msg_type" field.
 The sim will end all JSON packets with a newline character for termination.
 You don't have to end each packet with a newline when sending to the server.
 But if it gets too many messages too quickly it may have troubles.
 Check the player log file for JSON parse errors if you are having troubles.

 ---